Personal Injury Claims Scotland

+What damages could be included in personal injury claims in Scotland?
 When making a personal injury claim, you can claim for a number of different things, including:

 - General damages – This is the money you will get to compensate you for the pain and suffering you have experienced.
 It not only relates to physical pain, but also personal injury claim stress depression and mental pain.

-• Loss of earnings
+- Loss of earnings

-• Medical expenses
+- Medical expenses

-• Travel costs
+- Travel costs

 - Care claim – If you have required help around the house, the person that has cared for you will be able to file a care claim.

 There is a three-year personal injury claim in Scotland time limit for all personal injuries.
 This starts from the date of the accident, and it is important to note that court proceedings must be issued within this time frame, so you really should not wait until the last moment to make a claim.
 Not only this, but you will find it a lot easier to claim the sooner you do so, as the details will be fresh in your mind and it will be easier to gather witness statements and other pieces of evidence.

 There are very few exceptions to the time limit that has been stated.
 The only exceptions tend to relate to instances whereby it is impossible to pinpoint an accident date.
 A good example of this is cases of industrial illnesses.
-Most of the time, an employee falls ills years and years after they were working in the environment that caused the issue.
+Most of the time, an employee falls ills years and years after they were working in an environment that caused the issue.
 In this case, you will have three years from the date of your diagnosis instead.

 - Road traffic accident claims – This relates to pedestrian, passenger, and driver accidents, as well as car accident claims Scotland wide, motorbike, and cyclist claims.
 You can also claim if the perpetrator did not have insurance or if they fled the scene.

-• Accidents at work claims in Scotland – It is your employer’s responsibility to ensure your workplace is safe and healthy.
+- Accidents at work claims in Scotland – It is your employer’s responsibility to ensure your workplace is safe and healthy.
 If they have failed in this, you can make a claim.

 - Slip, trip, and fall claims

 - Fatal injuries claims or life-changing injuries – You can claim on behalf of someone else if they are unable to do so.

 - Accidents abroad

 - Public transport accidents

 - and many, many more!

-Personal injury claim how much will I receive?
+“Personal injury claim, how much will I receive?”
 This is a question we often get asked.
 No doubt, you may have come across a personal injury claims Scotland calculator online.
 It is important to stress that such calculators can only provide you with a rough estimate regarding how much accident compensation Scotland you will receive.
 It is impossible for any personal injury claim settlement calculator, or any legal professional for that matter, to give you an accurate figure regarding the money you will receive.
 This is because every case is different, and there are so many variables that come together to determine the full payout amount.